Ilm Manning

-Ilm Manning (born July 23, 1999) is an American professional football offensive tackle who is currently a free agent.
-He most recently played for the BC Lions of the Canadian Football League (CFL).
-He played college football for the Hawaii Rainbow Warriors and has also been a member of the San Francisco 49ers, Arizona Cardinals, Carolina Panthers, Seattle Seahawks, and Birmingham Stallions.
+Ilm Manning (born July 23, 1999) is an American professional football offensive tackle.
+He played college football for the Hawaii Rainbow Warriors and has been a member of the San Francisco 49ers, Arizona Cardinals, Carolina Panthers, Seattle Seahawks, Birmingham Stallions, BC Lions, and St. Louis Battlehawks.

 Early life

 Manning was born on July 23, 1999, in Glendale, Arizona.
 He attended Apollo High School and played football, track and field and basketball.
 Manning was a two-way player in football, seeing action on both sides of the line while being a two-time all-league selection and the 2017 Class 5A Metro Region Player of the Year.
 He committed to play college football for the Hawaii Rainbow Warriors.

 College career

 As a true freshman in 2018, Manning started all 14 games at left tackle, being one of only four freshman to do so nationally.
 He started every game again in 2019 and was named second-team All-Mountain West Conference (MWC).
 In 2020, Manning played in seven games, five of which he started.
 The following year, he started all 13 games and earned honorable mention All-MWC honors, being one of four offensive players for Hawaii to start every game.
 He returned for a final season in 2022, after all athletes had their eligibility extended one year due to the COVID-19 pandemic.
 In his last year, Manning started all 13 games and was named a first-team all-conference selection, also being invited to the East–West Shrine Bowl.
 He finished his collegiate career having played in 62 out of 64 possible games, all at tackle.